GIJack/harbor-wave/README.md

 harbor-wave
 =============

 STATUS: early-alpha.
-All commands now implemented, man page is rough draft, still need bash completion, not really tested.
-DNS intergration is not implemented.
+All commands now implemented. --use-dns switch is not implemented yet, everything else should work.

+See TODO.md for more info.

 NOTE: REPORT ALL BUGS.
 ISSUE TRACKER IS ENABLED AND AWAITING YOUR REPORT